 1. Budget!
 Work out how much you need to spend on living and study costs then work out if you can really afford your gym or cinema membership.
 Complete our budget planner and match up money coming in with what's going out.
 Knowing how much income you'll have is essential.
 Remember this important rule; NEVER spend more than your income.

 5. Ask for student discounts.
 Always ask for student discounts when you're out and about.
 If you don’t ask, you don’t get!
-These often aren't advertised, but several places still offer them even if you don't have an NUS Extra card.
+These often aren't advertised, but several places still offer them even if you don't have the TOTUM card or app.

 6. Hair Cuts and Beauty Treatments.
 Get your hair cut or a beauty treatment for a fraction of the price at nearby Bolton College.
 Click here for details.

 7. Eat in.
 Even if you're not a skilled cook, eating in is far cheaper than a restaurant or take away.
 Many student cookbooks have easy to follow step by step instructions.

 8. Shop at Bolton Market.
 It’s often cheaper and fresher than pre-packed supermarket fruit and veg.